DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/HYPERPARAMETER_EXPLORATION.md

  ![image](https://github.com/DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/assets/93304682/ad05787b-18d9-4859-ba78-630d7881f98c)

+For the Character-based model we can see that the hyperparameters are quite similar to the word-based ones.
+Only the optimizer changes from Adam to RMSProp which actually it makes sense as Adam uses RMSProp.
+In theory Adam is a combination of RMSprop with momentum and should be more robust and faster in convergence.
+However, RMSprop on its own is still very effective and might even outperform Adam in certain scenarios (simpler implementation and specific handling of learning rates).

-We observed that here, independently of the order, for Spanish and English, this architecture gave us the better results.
+Finally, we observed that here, independently of the order, for Spanish and English, this architecture gave us the better results (considering accuracy, which is biased by the amount of words and characters.
+Eg: if sentence as 4 words and 1 is wrong the accuracy will decrease a lot, however if we have a wrong character as there are more instances it will be less affected).